 The main causes of neonatal mortality (death in the first four weeks of life) are asphyxia (due to lack of oxygen before delivery), low birth weight and infection.
 Many of these deaths can easily be prevented.1

-Children born in rural China are three to six times more likely to die before they turn 5 than those in the cities… the disparity between child health in the booming cities compared with the poor countryside remain stark.3
+In China, 80% of under-5 deaths occur in rural China... the disparity between child health in the booming cities compared with the poor countryside remain stark.3

 Poor families are also faced with sometimes insurmountable costs to access healthcare, sometimes having to choose the death of their child simply because they cannot afford the hospital care.